software-trizzey/pretty_json/README.md

 # Pretty JSON

-Goal: build a simple CLI tool that accepts a JSON filepath and then formats its contents.
+A simple CLI tool that accepts a JSON filepath and formats its contents.

+Importantly this tool doesn't validate JSON files and will fail when parsing invalid input.

 Features:
-- only accept json files
-- will override file contents by default. can add support for shortcut (`-o`) that specifies output path instead.
+- Override file contents by default
+- Supports shortcut `--ouput|-o` that outputs changes to new file
+- Select pretty or compact output via shortcut `--format|-f`; defaults to `pretty`